 Many parts of the world are uncharted and that raises additional challenges for emergency responders when disaster strikes.
 In June 2016 the entire Faber team participated in a map-a-thon sponsored by the Humanitarian OpenStreetMap Team (HOTOSM), an organization that works closely with leading emergency response organizations like Doctors Without Borders / Medicins Sans Frontiers.
 HOTOSM volunteers use online tools and satellite imagery to create maps that enable rescue workers to reach these remote locations quickly and do their job.
 To date, the group has developed location details for 7.5 million people.

 Faber employees from across the US, Switzerland and the UK spent several hours mapping parts of Mozambique for a malaria elimination project.
 Homes, roads and rivers were pinpointed in order to direct spraying efforts.
 By day’s end, 70 percent of the project had been completed.

 This was the first time that Faber had participated in this project, but a number of employees now consider themselves “cyber mapping converts” and have continued to work with HOTOSM on their own.

 Fort Williams Park

-On September 25, 30 Faber staffers and family members traveled to Cape Elizabeth, Maine, to help with yearend maintenance at Fort Williams Park, a 90-acre preserve alongside Casco Bay.
+In September 2016 Faber staffers and family members traveled to Cape Elizabeth, Maine, to help with yearend maintenance at Fort Williams Park, a 90-acre preserve alongside Casco Bay.
 They weeded, mulched and cleared invasive plants, but also found time to appreciate the park’s dramatic seaside cliffs and historic fort.
 Next door was the most photographed lighthouse in the nation, The Portland Head Light.

 Faber encourages employees to take an active role in determining the focus of the firm’s Service Days and to select organizations operating in the communities in which they live.